Healthy German Chocolate Mini Cakes (Gluten-Free, Dairy-Free, Refined Sugar-Free)

 Follow me for more goodness!

 I am a huge lover of chocolate but rarely take the time and effort to bake something from scratch.
 This year however I have committed to being more deliberate with how I choose to spend my “free” time.
-(Does that really even exist)??
+These heart shaped cake are the perfect thing!

 This Valentine’s Day I wanted to be deliberate and intentional in creating something luscious, chocolatety, and seductive.
 A practice of self love and love for others, right?